Skip to main content

 Before diving into the solutions, we must understand the problem.
 Why can’t we just use a B-Tree or a KD-Tree?

-In low-dimensional spaces (like 2D or 3D geographical data), structures like KD-Trees or R-Trees work beautifully.
+B-trees index ordered keys; nearest-neighbor in vector spaces isn’t naturally representable as a total order.
+For low-dimensional spaces (like 2D or 3D geographical data), structures like KD-Trees or R-Trees work beautifully.
 They partition space so you can quickly discard vast regions that are “too far away.”

 However, modern embedding models (like CLIP or OpenAI’s text-embedding-3) output vectors with hundreds or thousands of dimensions (e.g., 512, 768, 1536, or 3072).
 In these high-dimensional spaces, a phenomenon known as the Curse of Dimensionality renders traditional spatial partitioning ineffective.

-Mathematically, as dimension $d$ increases:
+Mathematically, as dimension $D$ increases:

 2. Empty Space: As discussed in the Failure Mode section above, volume expands exponentially, pushing all data points to the surface.